shiwangisingh552/TASK4-Aggregate-Functions-and-Grouping-/README.md

  File Included:-

-   - TASK(Aggregate function and grouping).sql SQL  for Aggregate Functions and Grouping to manage the data in table.
+   - TASK4(Aggregate function and grouping).sql SQL  for Aggregate Functions and Grouping to manage the data in table.